alipali737/pen-test-docs/Tools/Metasploit.md

 The *Meterpreter* payload is a specific type of multi-faceted payload.
 It utilises DLL injection to ensure a stable, persistent across reboots connection.
 It has a variety of features built in such as key loggers, hash collection, tapping etc. It runs only in-memory so it is harder to find any forensic traces.
 We can also load and unload additional scripts and plugins dynamically.

 ## Encoders
 Encoders make payloads compatible with a variety of architectures as well as helping with AV evasion.
+Although, detection methods have grown and become more effective, encoding is still a very important aspect of payload execution.

+Encoders can be specified when generating a payload in [[MSFvenom]] using the `-e` flag.
+A very popular encoder is `shikata_ga_nai` (*SGN*) which is described more [here](https://www.fireeye.com/blog/threat-research/2019/10/shikata-ga-nai-encoder-still-going-strong.html).
+We can see what encoders are available for a specific *exploit module + payload* combination using `show encoders`.

 ## Usage
 ### Initialise the msf console